RodBarenco/colab-project-api/README.md

 ## Next Step

-Routes for Administrators - Tests for Registration, Login, Authentication, and Authorization Functions

-We have already implemented the functions responsible for registration and login with authentication, as well as added necessary validations using regular expressions.
-In the next step, we will continue to improve the Colab project.

-The first task will be to add tests for the authentication functions, ensuring that the system works as expected and that any future changes do not affect its behavior.
-Tests are essential to maintain code integrity and avoid regressions.
+We have already added tests for the article search function in Router V1.
+This will ensure that the search for articles works as expected and that future changes will not affect how it works.
+Solid testing is essential to maintain code quality and avoid problems.

+We have also implemented registration and login function(v1) with authentication and authorization(v2) of specific areas and individual user actions.
+In this way, we will ensure that each user has access only to the permitted areas and can take appropriate actions, increasing security and privacy.

+So the next steps are:
+- Tests for Article Search Functions (Router V1).
+- Tests for Article Creation Function.
+- Creation of routes and functions for administrators.

 ## Legal Notice